 If you do not (your client does not) wish to wait until the agency completes the investigation, you (your client) may request a hearing in accordance with 29 CFR 1614.108(h).
 If you opt (your client opts) for a hearing, the enclosed Request for a Hearing form should be sent directly to [insert appropriate EEOC office] or uploaded via EEOC's Federal Sector EEO Portal (FedSEP) at https://publicportal.eeoc.gov/portal/.
-A copy of the Request for a Hearing form.
+A copy of the Request for a Hearing must be provided to the EEO office at the address indicated on the Request for a Hearing form.
 After requesting a hearing, you have (your client has) the right to file a motion with the EEOC administrative judge to amend the complaint to include claims like or related to those raised in the original complaint.
 After the agency completes the investigation of your (your client's) claims, the EEOC administrative judge will conduct a hearing and issue a decision on the merits of your (your client's) complaint, subject to final action by the Army.